maballeza/SQLServer/README.md

 ### Description:
-A script querying the Azure SQL Database sample, [*Adventure Works*](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms), for the products sold based on the state in which the sale took place.
+A script querying the SQL Database sample, [*Adventure Works*], for the products sold based on the state in which the sale took place.
 It requires as an argument the abbreviation of the state of interest.

 ### Example:
 The following command: